 The earpiece should be cleaned regularly.

-The wax filter in the earpiece should be replaced when clogged or when the hearing aid does not sound normal.
+The earpiece has a white wax filter that must be replaced when clogged, or if the hearing aid does not sound normal.

-The vent is cleaned by pressing the brush through the hole, twisting it slightly.
+Clean the vent by pressing the brush through the hole, twisting it slightly.